diaskarshal/MindwaveKZ/README.md

 # Mindwavekz | UX-audit system using Neural Interface

+## About
-## High School Programming Project
+High School Programming Project

-## 5 local companies were used as testing grounds and detailed feedback was given
+Collaborated with 5 local companies and detailed feedback on their websites was given

-## Tech Used:
+## Tech used:
 HTML / CSS / JS / PHP / webgazer.js
 Neural Interface: NeuroSky's MindWave™ Mobile